+The retaining wall is finished!
 The goal for the retaining wall is to keep the lawn from encroaching onto the beach.
 There was a retaining wall on the beach in the past, but it was removed instead of being repaired.
-We’ve lost so much beach as a result, and the geese just loved the ability to waddle up onto the grass to do their thing.
+Overtime, we had lost much of the beach.
+We also hope that the retaining wall will help deter the geese from en-crouching.

-We are widening the beach to 25’ and adding fresh sand, as well as clearing out all of the weeds growing in the sand.
+We widened the beach to 25’, added fresh sand, and cleared out all of the weeds growing in the sand.
 The retaining wall will be low - a sitting wall.
 Just high enough to discourage the geese and maintain a clean separation between the lawn and the beach.
-We are also making the beach accessible to people with mobility challenges.
+We also made the beach accessible to people with mobility challenges.

 Two benches for the accessible pathway have been ordered.
 Made of recycled plastic, these benches keep thousands of plastic items out of our landfills.
 Go Green!